 - Take the child from the room to the supervisor.

 Adults should treat children kindly and respectfully.
 They should not hit, spank or verbally denigrate a child in any way.
 However, children’s misbehavior should not be ignored.
 If a child’s actions are repeatedly disrespectful or harmful to others, the parent/guardian should be called immediately.
-Parents should be regularly informed of behavior problems and any actions taken by the CM staff, volunteers or paid Child Care Provider to correct behavior.
+Parents should be regularly informed of behavior problems and any actions taken by the CFM staff, volunteers or paid Child Care Provider to correct behavior.

 Church staff, volunteers or paid Child Care Providers should not ask children for hugs or any physical affection, but should receive it joyfully when it is given.
 Adults can feel free to pat a back, hold a hand, or put an arm around a child’s shoulder.
 Children need the opportunity to decline affection and children older than four should be asked for permission before they are picked up or given a side-hug.
 We don’t allow tickling, wrestling, sitting in laps, or playing “dog pile” with children.